kojiromike/magento-retail-order-management/docs/INSTALL.md

 ### Step 4: Install 41st Parameter JavaScript

 You will be provided with a set of 41st Parameter JavaScript files required to collect data for Fraud Protection & Risk Management.
-Please install those files in the [`js/ebayenterprise_eb2cfraud/` directory](/src/js/ebayenterprise_eb2cfraud/).
+Please install those files in `js/ebayenterprise_eb2cfraud/`.

 You can confirm the files have been installed in the Magento Admin at **System > Configuration > eBay Enterprise > Retail Order Management > Fraud > Fraud Files Installed**.